-You probably already know how much we love crafting with sticks and other natural materials here in my home daycare!
+You likely know how much we love crafting with sticks and other natural materials here in my home daycare!
 I love the simplicity of a nature craft.
 Using sticks and other found natural items in for your crafts and activities is a great way to stretch your crafting budget, and also a lovely way for your kids to explore the natural world around them.

 To make our Twig Tree Ornaments, you’ll need:

 Pretty simple, right?
 I used Martha Stewart’s “Glitter Eyelash” yarn in a silvery blue, but don’t let yourself be limited by materials.
 You could use regular yarn in festive colours, rafia, strips of fabric scraps, ribbon, or even strips cut from colourful plastic bags.
 Get creative and use what you’ve got!

-Using the hot glue gun, glue your twigs together to form a triangle and glue a small trunk to the bottom.
+Using the hot glue gun, glue your twigs together to form a triangle and then glue a small trunk to the bottom.

-Finish by tying off at the top of the tree.
-Attach a ribbon for hanging, and you’re done!
+Finish by tying the yarn off at the top of the tree and attach a ribbon for hanging your ornament.